Leody Taveras Player Props: Rangers vs. Tigers

-Leody Taveras -- with an on-base percentage of .282 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Detroit Tigers, with Matt Manning on the mound, on June 27 at 8:05 PM ET.
+The Texas Rangers and Leody Taveras (.378 slugging percentage over his past 10 games, including one homer), battle starting pitcher Joey Wentz and the Detroit Tigers at Globe Life Field, Wednesday at 8:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Tigers.
+In his previous game he had a one-hit showing (1-for-2) against the Tigers.

 Leody Taveras Game Info & Props vs. the Tigers